Prateek61/Reksi/README.md

 # Reksi

-A super simple resource manager.
+A header only, thread-safe*, wannabe resource manager.